-The LCMS began supporting mission work in Chile in 1960.
-The Evangelical Lutheran Church of Chile, now known as the Confessional Lutheran Church of Chile, became a parter church in 1960.
+The Lutheran Church—Missouri Synod began supporting mission work in Chile in 1960.
+The Evangelical Lutheran Church of Chile, now known as the Confessional Lutheran Church of Chile, became a partner church in 1960.

-The Confessional Lutheran Church of Chile (IELCHI) partners with LCMS World Mission and other partner church bodies in Latin America to educate pastors and other mission leaders through a Mission Training School.
-LCMS World Mission also helps support their urban outreach in Santiago.
+The Confessional Lutheran Church of Chile (IELCHI) partners with the LCMS and other partner church bodies in Latin America to educate pastors and other mission leaders through a Mission Training School.
+The LCMS also helps support their urban outreach in Santiago.

-LCMS World Relief and Human Care has supported nutrition, sanitation and anti-drug education programs in Chile, and, in partnership with LCMS World Mission, responded to the 8.8-magnitude earthquake and ensuing tsunami that struck central Chile in February 2010.
+The LCMS has supported nutrition, sanitation and anti-drug education programs in Chile, and the LCMS responded to the 8.8-magnitude earthquake and ensuing tsunami that struck central Chile in February 2010.

 The Confessional Lutheran Church of Chile is a sister/partner church of the LCMS.
 It works closely with the Evangelical Lutheran Church of Argentina, which operates a Lutheran seminary where many Chilean pastors are trained.